hamburgcodingschool/react-2020-05/project.md

 - Load the images from Storage when displaying the blog posts.
 - In the form for creating a new blog post, add an option to upload an image for the blog post to Storage.

-#### Bonus: Edit Blog Posts
+### Bonus 3: Edit Blog Posts

-- At the '/details/:id' page, add an "edit" icon.
+- At the `/post/:id` page, add an "edit" icon.
 - If the user clicks that, the blog post turns into editable mode and entries can be updated and saved.
-  Take into consideration using the same form component, which you might have defined for creating new blog post.
+>  Take into consideration using the same form component, which you might have defined for creating new blog post.
 - The values of the form are pre-filled with the data from the blog post.
 - On form submit the blog post gets updated and sent to Firestore.

-#### Bonus: Focus of Blog Post in List on Marker Active
+### Bonus 4: Focus of Blog Post in List on Marker Active

-- if the user clicks on a marker, the corresponding blog post entry aside in list gets highlighted (e.g. with applying a prominent border color to it).
+- If the user clicks on a marker, the corresponding blog post entry aside in list gets highlighted (e.g. with applying a prominent border color to it).

-#### Bonus: Provide a user profile page
+### Bonus 5: Provide a user profile page

-- Add a link in the menu, where signed in user can edit her profile and store it to Firebase
+- Add a link in the menu bar, where the signed-in user can edit her profile and store it to Firebase.
 - Research how to save user data in Firebase.
-- At the profile page, the signed in user can upload a profile image and save her name.
+- At the profile page, the signed-in user can upload a profile image and save her name.
 - Use this information, if available,
   - on the page where a user can add new blog entries and
   - in the menu to show logged in users name and image.

-### Modalities
+## Modalities

 - You can work alone or in a team of two.
 - You are allowed (and even encouraged) to ask your classmates for help or help them.